fineanmol/plant-tree/README.md

-🌲 Updated on Thu, 02 Oct 2025 10:24:58 GMT
+🎄 Updated on Thu, 02 Oct 2025 11:00:04 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Truth can only be found in one place: the code."